-Based on Mr Watson's relevant experience and qualifications, the members of the Board (in the absence of Mr Watson) support the re-election of Mr Watson as a Director of the Company.
+Based on Mr Watson's relevant experience and qualifications, the members of the Board (in the absence of Mr Watson) support the re-election of Mr Watson as a Director of the Company

-RESOLUTIONS 4 AND 5 - ISSUE OF PERFORMANCE RIGHTS TO MR IAN LUSTED AND MR GRAHAM DOWLAND OR THEIR NOMINEE(S) PURSUANT TO THE 2022 LTI AWARD UNDER THE PLAN
+RESOLUTIONS 4 AND 5 - ISSUE OF PERFORMANCE RIGHTS TO MR IAN LUSTED AND MR GRAHAM DOWLAND OR THEIR NOMINEE(S) PURSUANT TO THE 2024 LTI AWARD UNDER THE PLAN

-The Company proposes to issue Performance Rights to all eligible Australis employees (including Mr Lusted and Mr Dowland), or their nominees, pursuant to the 2022 LTI Award.
+The Company proposes to issue Performance Rights to all eligible Australis employees (including Mr Lusted and Mr Dowland), or their nominees, pursuant to the 2024 LTI Award.

-A total of up to 11,185,567 Performance Rights (each with an exercise price of nil and an expiry date of 31 January 2027) are proposed to be issued to Mr Lusted and Mr Dowland (Executive Directors), or their nominee(s), pursuant to the 2022 LTI Award.
-The Company proposes to issue up to 6,134,021 Performance Rights to Mr Lusted subject to the passing of Resolution 4, and up to 5,051,546 Performance Rights to Mr Dowland subject to the passing of Resolution 5.
+A total of up to 9,652,368 Performance Rights (each with an exercise price of nil and an expiry date of 31 January 2029) are proposed to be issued to Mr Lusted and Mr Dowland (Executive Directors), or their nominee(s), pursuant to the 2024 LTI Award.
+The Company proposes to issue up to 4,963,226 Performance Rights to Mr Lusted subject to the passing of Resolution 4, and up to 4,689,142 Performance Rights to Mr Dowland subject to the passing of Resolution 5.

-The 2022 LTI Award is similar to prior years' annual LTI Awards and comprises the contractual annual long-term component of the 'at risk' remuneration for the Executive Directors and aligns with the longer-term objectives of Shareholder return.
+The 2024 LTI Award is similar to prior years' annual LTI Awards and comprises the contractual annual long-term component of the 'at risk' remuneration for the Executive Directors and aligns with the longer-term objectives of Shareholder return.

-The number of Performance Rights proposed to be granted is based on the terms of the 2022 Remuneration Plan approved by the Board on 24 January 2022.
-At that time, the Board determined the 2022 LTI Plan Award methodology would follow prior years' methodology and as such included:
+The 2024 LTI Award will again take the form of the issuance of Performance Rights, which provide the holder the right to receive one Australis Share upon satisfaction of all vesting conditions.
+The number of Performance Rights proposed to be granted is based on the terms of the 2024 Remuneration Plan approved by the Board on 29 January 2024.
+At that time, the Board determined the 2024 LTI Award methodology would follow prior years' methodology subject to the changes set out below.